Marketing can be a tricky game to master, and psychographics can be your manual.

 Social media platforms now have built-in analytics that allow you to access insights into your followers and their behavior.
 You can gain an understanding of your core audience’s preferred platform.

-For example, if you are launching a quirky t-shirt company, your core audience may be high-school students who have an interest in trending memes.
+For example, if you are launching a quirky t-shirt company, your core audience may be high-school students who have an interest in TikTok trends.
 Analyzing your social media presence may reveal that your demographic and psychographic audience is interacting most with Instagram Stories rather than Facebook.

 Analyzing the quirks and characteristics of your customers may open a window of opportunity for you with new content.
 The psychographic data that you’ve gathered is a rough blueprint for the directions your business could undertake.